approvals/Approvals.NodeJS/readme.md

        *  EX:
        *     - Open a diff program using the approved & received files
        *     - Generate and email a report showing the differences.
-       * @param {string} approvedFilePath - The path to a approved file.
+       * @param {string} approvedFilePath - The path to an approved file.
        * @param {string} receivedFilePath - The path to a received file.
        */
       // Actually execute the diff against the two files report(approvedFilePath, receivedFilePath) {
         // Do some reporting.
-        // Typicall by launching a diff tool
+        // Typically by launching a diff tool
       }
     }
 ```